patjones80/us-covid-tracker/README.md

-# US Covid Tracker

-This repo contains the codebase for the website https://www.uscovidtracker.net/covid_nyt.

 ## About

 This is a frontend that utilizes the publicly available data in the New York Times GitHub repository: https://github.com/nytimes/covid-19-data